efdevcon/pretix-eth-payment-plugin/README.md

 - **Relayer binding:** Before sponsoring gas, the plugin verifies `authorization.to == configured recipient`, `authorization.value >= expected amount`, `authorization.from == intendedPayer`, and `validBefore > now` — an attacker with a valid token cannot redirect funds or underpay
 - Transaction hash is single-use (prevents cross-order replay)
 - Chain, token contract, sender, recipient, and amount all verified on-chain
-- Rate limiting on purchase and verify endpoints — verify caps at 120/5min per `paymentReference` and 60/min per IP (sized to fit ~4 minutes of FE 2s polling per payment without false positives)
+- Rate limiting on the tokenless buyer-facing WalletConnect endpoints (challenge, create-quote, verify), keyed per-quote, per-`(order, challenge)`, and per-IP.
+Limits are env-tunable (see Environment overrides).
+Client IP is resolved from the trusted-proxy headers (`CF-Connecting-IP` / `X-Real-IP` / `X-Forwarded-For`) — this assumes the origin is network-locked to the CDN/proxy; if it isn't, those headers are client-spoofable and the per-IP caps can be bypassed (per-quote and per-order budgets still apply).
+Lock the origin to your proxy's IP ranges in production.
 - Atomic claim + reserve prevents double-spend race conditions
 - **Tx hash dedup is case-insensitive at read** (`tx_hash__iexact`) and lowercased at write — a mixed-case retry of an already-paid hash is rejected, and the unique-constraint race window between concurrent verifies can't be defeated by case twiddling
 - **Admin manual verify** (`/plugin/x402/admin/verify/`) intentionally bypasses the off-chain `ethPayerSignature` check for stuck-payment recovery — payer-binding falls back to the on-chain `tx.from == intended_payer` enforcement inside `verify_native_eth`.
 The endpoint is auth-gated by the Pretix API token and intended for operator-only use; the bypass is logged at WARNING for audit.
 Buyer-facing `/plugin/x402/verify/` keeps the signature requirement.